-Other people are worried, and comment on the fact that your personality is causing problems.
 If your friends or family members are excessively commenting on or worried about your introverted personality traits, then you need to think about their concerns.
 I’m not saying you need to listen to them – introverts aren’t always understood by extroverts or people in the middle of the introvert/extrovert spectrum – but I do think you need to at least consider why they’re worried.
 If you’re unsure, take their concerns to a trusted third party for objective feedback.
-Are you spending too much time alone?
+Are you spending too much time alone.

 Are you an introvert who struggles at work?
-Read Best Jobs for People Who Like to Be Alone…Introverts!
+Read Best Jobs for Introverts and People Who Like to Be Alone.

 Do you have any thoughts on introverted personality traits creating problems at work or home?
 Please share your comments below…

 Need marriage help?
 Get free relationship advice from Marriage Coach Mort Fertel.